 PETZL DUO S HEADLAMP | 1,100 Max Lumens

 The latest headlamp in the Petzl line is a great one.
 We’ll definitely be using it when we can find it.
 The max lumens rating for the DUO S (1,100 lm) is bumped up by 350 lumens from their Ultra Rush headlamp (760 lm max) – our favorite headlamp for our uses.
 The headlamp is stated to be ‘waterproof’ – which might mean they’ve jacked up the water resistance rating and now feel safe calling it waterproof.
 They also call it “durable.”
 Great news!

-This DUO S headlamp will certainly be one of our top headlamps of 2018.
+This DUO S headlamp will certainly be one of our top headlamps of 2020 like every year.
 What remains to be seen is whether the 1,100 lumens brightness lasts for more than an hour or so – to make it ideal for our activities.
 Update 3/6 – nope!
 The 1,100 lumens only lasts for 5-second bursts when a super bright light is needed.
 We’ll have some tests to see if we use it 100 times, how much does that affect the battery.
 The way the Boost is activated is with a 2-second long twist of the selection knob.
 Not fun to do 100 times, but we’ll see anyway.
 Still, the DUO S puts out a constant 700 lumens brightness over 3.5 hours – so, it’s already an upgrade from the Ultra Rush battery technology.
 All good signs!

 NOTE – if you need hazardous explosion protection rating – the DUO Z1 and Z2 both have ATEX ratings for use in explosive environments.